tgherzog/wbg-ogdtoolkit/en/supply.md

 ## More Guidance on Quality and Techniques {#guidance}

+Standards for governance and anonymization help clarify data management and security processes, and metadata offers valuable details about data composition and sources.
+{: .pullquote :}

 ### Data Governance

 Data governance addresses how Open Data assets are managed both during their initial launch and on an ongoing basis.
 Governance policies clarify lines of authority within the government and ministries for managing data, describe the process and requirements for releasing or updating data, and provide a means for users to engage providers over any issues or requests that arise.

 Data governance is often addressed within the context of [Open Data policies](essentials.html#policies).
 Other resources include: